All Episodes

 We'll be right back.

-The Washington Post will not even publish a photograph of the rock at Harry Perry's uh hunting spot.
+The Washington Post will not even publish a photograph of the rock at Harry Perry's hunting spot.

-They say it's a year-old photograph, they claim to have seen that even after having been brushed clean of dirt, only the N and two Gs were faintly visible.
+They say it's a year-old photograph they claim to have seen that even after having been brushed clean of dirt, only the N and two Gs were faintly visible.

 So why would the word have been more visible years ago when the paint was fresher?